-Revenge in Store
+MacMurray has Revenge in Store

 As for the acting well like the movie itself everyone keeps their parts ticking over especially Fred MacMurray who plays Jack with a simple honesty which makes you feel for the unlikely hero despite there not being that much depth to his character.
-It is the same with Dorothy Malone as his wife as you can sense her fears but again this is not the most fleshed out of characters.
-In fact what this movie has is a nice variety of characters all of whom are a little different and so together they give the movie plenty of variation without there being much depth to any of them.
+It is the same with Dorothy Malone as his wife as you can sense her character's fears but again this is not the most fleshed out of characters.
+In fact what "At Gunpoint" has is a nice variety of characters all of whom are a little different and so together they give the movie plenty of variation without there being much depth to any of them.

 What this all boils down to is that "At Gunpoint" is a decent mid 1950s western which tells a pretty obvious storyline and keeps things ticking over.
 What for me it lacks is that expert touch to lift this from being just a solid, entertaining western to something which is a lot more classy, stylish and memorable.